openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

 - Before OCP is started, a systemd service will run which will restore the basic platform configuration and regenerate the platform certificates using the [recert tool](https://github.com/rh-ecosystem-edge/recert).
 - Once LCA starts, it will restore the saved IBU CR.
+- Update the IBU CR status to set the `rollbackAvailabilityExpiration` timestamp, reflecting the latest point at which a rollback could be performed without potentially requiring manual actions to recover from expired control plane certificates on the original stateroot.
 - Restore the remaining platform configuration.
 - Wait for the platform to recover - Cluster/day2 operators and MCP are stable.
 - Apply extra manifests that were saved pre-pivot.